About me

 Further information

-Many of my clients aren’t sure where to start—and that’s okay.
-You don’t need a diagnosis or a clear goal.
-Just a sense that something’s not working.
-I offer a calm, grounded space to talk it through and see what support might help.
+Many people I work with aren’t sure where to start, and that’s okay.
+You don’t need a diagnosis or a clearly defined goal, just a sense that something isn’t working.
+I offer a calm, grounded space to talk things through and consider what kind of support might be most helpful.